HackHPI/meme-challenge/README.md

 2. Clone this repository by running the command `git clone https://github.com/HackHPI/meme-challenge.git`.
 3. Open the project in your prefered code editor.
 4. In the project's root directory, run `yarn` to fetch all project dependencies.
+5. In the `meme-challenge` directory, create a file `.env` identical to the [exemplary version](.env.example) (`.env.example`).
+This file must contain all necessary variable information about the environment the project should be run in.
+We will set the missing variables in a later step.
-5. Run `yarn dev` (it's gonna fail we suck).
+6. Run `yarn dev` (it's gonna fail we suck).
    - If you care: The reason we do this is that it runs `docker compose up -d` in the background, starting the database. `-d` keeps it running even if `yarn dev` terminates
-6. Run `yarn prisma db push` to push the [prisma schema](/prisma/schema.prisma) to the database.
+7. Run `yarn prisma db push` to push the [prisma schema](/prisma/schema.prisma) to the database.
-7. Go to the [Keycloak Administration Console](http://localhost:28080/admin/master/console/) in your browser.
+8. Go to the [Keycloak Administration Console](http://localhost:28080/admin/master/console/) in your browser.
 Administrator credentials are `admin` for both user and pass.
    - First, we need to set up a new realm:
      - Expand the dropdown menu in the top left and click on `Create Realm`.
      - You only need to provide a realm name here (e.g. `meme-challenge`)